 In some cases rest is recommended after PRP therapy.
 Above all, avoid doing any intense physical activity that requires overexertion.

 In general, a healthy person who has received PRP treatment can continue with their daily activities as normal and following the specialist´s recommendations.

 Probably after the session you will not perceive immediate changes in the treated area, but over the days to several weeks you will notice the benefits: joints that reduce their discomfort, visibly younger and healthier skin.

 If after reading all this information you are convinced that PRP treatment is for you, at ProgenCell you will find the specialists you need.
-We have specialists in regenerative medicine, intravenous therapies, stem cell treatment and more.
+We have specialists in regenerative medicine, intravenous therapies, stem cell treatment such as stem cell therapy for COPD and more.